Inverse Sine, Cosine, Tangent

 - They look similar somehow, right?

-They are mirror images (about the diagonal)!
+They are mirror images (about the diagonal).
+Tilt your head to see it better.

-Because to be a function it must only give one answer when we ask "what is cos-1(x) ?"
+give one answer when we ask "what is sin-1(x)?"

 But we saw earlier that there are infinitely many answers, and the dotted line on the graph shows this.